bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:34 AM CT, March 31</p>
+<p class="updated_time"> Latest data: 02:14 AM CT, March 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 83°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 21° *colder* than today.
+Today's high is 83°, which is 5° **warmer** than yesterday.
+Tomorrow is expected to be 22° *colder* than today.

 Currently:

 - 67°
-- Breezy
+- Partly Cloudy
-- 72% humidity
+- 70% humidity
-- 18 mph wind
+- 17 mph wind
-- 0% cloud cover
+- 45% cloud cover
-- 49 AQI 🟩
+- 47 AQI 🟩
 - 1.26 inches of rain expected in the next 48 hours